System Design Space

 URL Extractor

-URL Frontier
+URL Frontier and Crawl Policy

-• Priority Queue - important pages first
+• Priority queue — important pages first

-• Freshness — frequency of page re-crawling
+• Freshness — revisit frequency for each page

 Duplicate Detection